Devolutions/IronRDP/crates/ironrdp-server/README.md

 # IronRDP Server

-Library for implementing custom async RDP servers on the tokio runtime.
+Extendable skeleton for implementing custom RDP servers.

+For now, it requires the [Tokio runtime](https://tokio.rs/).

 ---

 The server currently supports:

 **Security**